Frequently Asked Questions

 : Your unique Twilio account identifier.TWILIO_AUTH_TOKEN

 : Your secret Twilio token.
-Crucially, Twilio uses this same token to sign webhook requests, so we'll use it as our webhook validation secret.TWILIO_PHONE_NUMBER_OR_MSG_SID
+Twilio uses this same token to sign webhook requests, serving as the webhook validation secret.TWILIO_PHONE_NUMBER_OR_MSG_SID

 : The 'From' number for sending messages, or the SID of a configured Messaging Service.NEXT_PUBLIC_APP_BASE_URL